Mirinda Logo

 Mirinda Logo 1992

 The theme of the orange continues in the emblem of this time.
 Both an orange background and an orange fruit are used for the presentation.
-The overflow of colors and the addition of different warm shades of yellow and orange demonstrates the richness of taste and richness of the drink.
+The overflow of colors and the addition of warm shades of yellow and orange highlight the drink’s rich flavor.

-A series of lines appear in the background, running obliquely across the background.
+A series of lines appears in the background, running obliquely across the background.
 They resemble a musical row flying up.
 Mirinda likes music that invigorates and improves their mood.

-The brand name is located in unison with the lines and tends to fly up.
-It demonstrates the active development of the brand and the achievement of new heights.
-An inscription in the words “orange” was added to the title.
+The brand name is aligned with the lines and tends to rise.
+It demonstrates the brand’s active development and its achievement of new heights.
+The word “orange” was added to the title.
 In some countries, the drink is presented only as an orange.

 At the top, the leaves are depicted as three halves of a lime.
 The taste of Mirinda has notes of this fruit that complement and set off the sweet orange.